 A girl who used to live in her own imaginary world, Ella was dreaming of magical places, which she depicts using different combinations of light and colours.
 She mentions that until six years ago, she would have never guessed that photography would become such an obsession for her.

 It all changed the moment she acquired her first camera, occupying a spot in her heart ever since, her passion increasing in intensity and blooming rapidly after graduating from Bezalel Academy in Jerusalem, where she studied animation for 4 years.

-Asked of the frequent appearance of young girls in her work, Ella replies that young models are always more authentic, they never fake, there is something pure and innocent about them but still, they are always strong in my photos.
+Young girls appear frequently in Ella’s work and she reveals that young models are always more authentic; in her opinion they never fake emotions and underlines that there is something pure and innocent about them, yet they appear strong in her photos.

 Her artwork has been displayed in various galleries around the world and can be seen in different popular fashion magazines and art festivals.
 Currently, Ella Uzan is working on her exhibition and plans to engage more with teaching photography to young photographers, with a focus on women.

 My true passion lies in taking photos of people, but actually, this is one of my favorite photos.
 This is a very special place in north Israel called Agmon Hahula [ed.
 Hula Valley].
 Over half a million migrating seabirds, birds of prey and songbirds pass over this place.
 I got there in the sunrise, it was dark but I could hear the birds, slowly the light came up and this breathtaking view appeared in front of me.